doggy8088/Learning-Prompt/docs/midjourney/mj-tutorial-text-prompt/scenario-6-game.md

 According to Midjourney's official documentation, not necessarily:

 > Prompts can be very simple.
 Single words (or even an emoji!) will produce an image.
-Very short prompts will rely heavily on Midjourney’s default style, so a more descriptive prompt is better for a unique look.
-However, **super-long prompts aren’t always better.** Concentrate on the main concepts you want to create.
+Very short prompts will rely heavily on Midjourney」s default style, so a more descriptive prompt is better for a unique look.
+However, **super-long prompts aren」t always better.** Concentrate on the main concepts you want to create.

 But you'll find that the prompts shared in the Chinese community are very long.
 If you look closely or use a translation tool, you'll find some interesting things: